About spinal disc disorders

 Rehabilitation program for spinal disc disorders

-Sunrise Neuro Acupuncture Integrative clinic provides effective treatment for patients suffering from spinal disc disorders.
+Sunrise Neuro Acupuncture Integrative clinic provides safe and effective management for patients suffering from spinal disc disorders.
 How does it work?

-The combination of scalp acupuncture, a special style of treatment on the head, with acupuncture around spinal vertebra releases natural pain killers, improves blood flow around the injured area, regenerates bones and ligaments, helps to rebuild collagen in degenerated intervertebral disc, reduces its damage, and prevents further degeneration.
+The combination of scalp acupuncture with acupuncture around spinal vertebra releases natural pain killers, improves blood flow around the injured area, regenerates bones and ligaments, helps to rebuild collagen in degenerated intervertebral disc, reduces its damage, and prevents further degeneration.

 In addition, stimulation of specific points that relate to the sciatic nerve can also help regenerate the nerve from injuries and improve it’s sensory and motor function.
 Adding Chinese herbal medicine to the treatment plan releases inflammation and calms pain.